IchBinLeoon/anisearch-discord-bot/README.md

 - `reloadall:` Reloads all cogs.

+`sysinfo:` Displays information about the system on which the bot is currently running.

 # 🤝 Contribute
 You have an idea or found a bug?
 Open [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) with detailed explanation.